Khalaj people: Transformation of the Afghan Khalaj

 The Khalaj were sometimes mentioned alongside Pashtun tribes in the armies of several local dynasties, including the Ghaznavids (977–1186).
-Many of the Khalaj of the Ghazni and Qalati Ghilji region became assimilated into the local Pashto-speaking population and they likely formed the core of the Pashtun Ghilji tribe.
+Many of the Khalaj of the Ghazni and Qalati Ghilji region became Pashtunized and assimilated into the local Pashto-speaking population and they likely formed the core of the Pashtun Ghilji tribe.
 They intermarried with the local Pashtuns and adopted their manners, culture, customs, and practices, also bringing their customs and culture to India where they established the Khalji dynasty of Bengal (1204–1227) and the Khalji dynasty of Delhi (1290–1320).
 Minorsky noted: "In fact, there is absolutely nothing astonishing in a tribe of nomad habits changing its language.
-This happened with the Mongols settled among Turks and probably with some Turks living among Kurds."
+This happened with the Mongols who settled among Turks and probably with some Turkomans living among Kurds."
 Because of their language shift and Pashtunization, the Khalaj were treated as Pashtuns (Afghans) by the Turkic nobles of the Delhi Sultanate (1206–1526).

 Just before the Mongol invasion, Najib Bakran's geography Jahān Nāma (c.
 1200-1220) described the transformation that the Khalaj tribe was going through: